scottmessinger/knapsack/Readme.md

 ## What's next?

 - Reindex the database when the version changes
-- Add support for more advance queries
+- Add a `.query` method that accepts a comparison function
 - Stop using a global and add support for require.js
 - Your idea here.